YourRoots by Genomelink

 Spouse(s): John Mckillop

-Ann Ramsay was born in 1821 in Scone, Perthshire, Scotland, the child of John Ramsay and Elizabeth Ramsay?.
-Ann Ramsay married John Mckillop, and had children including Alexander Mcglashan Mckillop, Jane Mckillop, Ann Mckillop, David Mckillop, Eliza Mckillop, John Mckillop, Maria Mckillop.
+The story of Ann Ramsay began in 1821 in Scone, Perthshire, Scotland.
+Ann Ramsay married John Mckillop, and had children including Alexander Mcglashan Mckillop, Ann Mckillop, David Mckillop, Eliza Mckillop, Jane Mckillop, John Mckillop, Maria Mckillop.
 Ann Ramsay passed away in 1874 in Old Machar, Aberdeen, Aberdeenshire, Scotland.

 Find more search results for Ann Ramsay